techrelay/cv/content/about.md

 ## Continued Education

 **MOOC's:** Introduction to HTML, PHP, JS, SQL & Python Courses on Datacamp.
-Ethical Hacking & Security Specialization, Automate the boring stuff, Ultimate Penetration Testing, Powershell Basics on udemy
+Ethical Hacking & Security Specialization, Automate the boring stuff, Ultimate Penetration Testing, Powershell Basics, Penetration and Bug Bounty Hunting, Website Hacking and Security, Penetration Testing Basics.

 **E-Books:** Automate the boring stuff, Powershell in a month of lunches.

 **LAB:** I am constantly adding hardware to my lab, Spinning up new Appliances and Applications, Software, etc... to stay current with emerging tech.
+I currently have two 24U racks with two Hypervisor clusters, full AD with hybrid sync and AAD, full PBX setup with sip trunk to name a few.

 ## Education